ATTENTION: COVID-19 UPDATE

 - We encourage families and loved ones to use an alternative means of contact with patients, such as phone or video chat, whenever possible.

-- Everyone is required to wear a mask while inside a Pate facility.
+- Everyone is required to wear a mask while inside a Pate facility if possible.

 - All persons will be screened for fever or illness and will be prohibited from remaining on the premises if they present coronavirus-related risk factors.